sarahhudaib/reading-notes/Published_Articles/postgresql_pgadmin.md

 ### **HAVING**
 The `HAVING` clause is used to filter the result set based on a condition that involves an aggregate function.
 Here's an example:

+"its like a WHERE statement but for the Aggregation Functions"
 ```
 SELECT department, AVG(salary) FROM employees